jacklul/pihole-updatelists/README.md

 User-created entries will not be touched and those removed from the remote list will be disabled instead.

+> [!WARNING]
-__If you're not using remote lists like the ones mentioned above then this script will be useless to you - Pi-hole already updates the lists weekly automatically.__
+> If you're not using remote lists like the ones mentioned above then this script will be useless to you - Pi-hole already updates the lists weekly automatically.

 ## Requirements